 Summer Free For All has over 40 free concerts, movies, and performances this summer throughout the city.
 The first-ever East Portland Summer Arts Festival kicks off the summer with two days of fantastic performances at Ventura Park.
 The Washington Park Summer Festival returns to the Washington Park Amphitheater.

 Interactive Fountains and Splash Pads

 Interactive fountains are open during park hours starting in mid-May, remaining on through early autumn.
-Splash pads are open daily from June 11 through September 6, between 11:00 am and 7:00 pm.
+Splash pads are open daily from Open June 10, 2022 through Labor Day weekend, between 10:00 am and 8:00 pm.

 Ladybug Nature Walks

 Guided family programs to connect Portlanders to the natural environment.